EHB-MCT/assignment-2-Maxime122004/README.md

 ## References
 - **Unity Analytics Implementation**: Video tutorial by Code Monkey
-- **Code Assistance**: ChatGPT was used to help debug and refine the code during development.
+- **Code Assistance**: ChatGPT was used to help debug and refine the code during development.^[ChatGPT conversation](https://chatgpt.com/share/67434de9-c530-8007-9322-1a3c632d0040)

 ## Attribution & License
 This project is developed by **Maxime Bastien**.